Table of Contents

 - Rental properties have additional CGT implications.

-- If the property was your main residence, it’s likely CGT won’t apply on future sale.
+- If the property was your primary residence, it’s likely that no CGT will apply when you eventually sell.

 - Talk to a tax adviser to avoid costly mistakes.